Anime / Pokémon: The Rise of Darkrai

 - Betty and Veronica: Alberto is the Veronica to Tonio's Betty.

-- Bigger Bad: Arceus, but you don't know that until the 12th movie.
+- Greater Scope Villain: Arceus, but you don't know that until the 12th movie.

 - Blackbead Eyes: Tonio has these.
 Especially noticeable since he's the only main human character in the whole movie who has them.